cryptoque/awesome-prolog-puzzles/README.md

 # Awesome Prolog for Logic Puzzles

-If you're tired of bloated code and fuzzy logic, this is your antidote.
 Logic puzzles can get messy.
 In Prolog, they don’t.

 This is where clarity wins and puzzles solve themselves, once you state the rules right.
 Turns out, when the logic is right, the code is short.

 Logic programming flips the usual mindset: you don’t tell the computer how to solve the puzzle, you tell it what must be true.
-The rest is just inference.
+The rest is just inference and backtracking.

-This is a collection of logic puzzles modeled in Prolog, demonstrating the power of logic programming for solving complex reasoning problems.
-Each puzzle includes a markdown description and a fully working prolog solution (".pl").
+This is a collection of logic puzzles solved in Prolog, demonstrating the power of logic programming for solving complex reasoning problems.
+Each puzzle includes a markdown description and a fully working prolog solution (`.pl`).

----

-## Included Puzzles
+## Puzzles Collection

 ### 1. **The Hidden Number**